AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/updating-images.md

 Over the course of module development, new dependencies and packages may get added or removed, thereby changing the [module's software environment](../managing-software/index.md).
 For example, your environment will change if you add a new R or Python package to perform additional analyses.
-Changing the software environment means that module-specific Docker image also needs to be updated to incorporate those changes.
+Changing the software environment means that the module-specific Docker image also needs to be updated to incorporate those changes.

 !!! note
     These instructions assume that the Data Lab has already activated both of the [GitHub Action (GHA) workflows](../../contributing-to-analyses/analysis-modules/creating-a-module.md#module-workflows) that were created when the module was established, including the [module-testing GHA](../workflows/run-module-gha.md) and the [Docker-building GHA](#STUB_LINK../workflows/docker-build-gha.md).